Online MBA Faculty

 Associate Professor of Management in the School of Business Administration

-With degrees in Finance and Management Information Systems, Business Administration, and Decision Sciences, Dr. McCloskey’s research interests include the outcomes of telecommuting, the adoption of electronic commerce, and data analytics.
-She is a Certified Associate in Project Management, has received multiple teaching awards, and is published in numerous journals including Journal of End User Computing, Enterprise Operations Management, Information Resources Management Journal, Journal of Information Systems Education, and Journal of Electronic Commerce in Organizations, among others.
+With degrees in Finance, Management Information Systems (MIS) and Decision Sciences, Dr. McCloskey’s research interests include the outcomes of telecommuting, the adoption of new technologies, and data analytics.
+She is a certified Project Management Professional (PMP), has received multiple teaching awards, and is published in numerous journals including Journal of End User Computing, Enterprise Operations Management, Information Resources Management Journal, Journal of Information Systems Education, and Journal of Electronic Commerce in Organizations, among others.

 Babatunde Odusami, Ph.D.

 Professor Babatunde Odusami holds an MBA with concentration in Management Information System, as well as an MS and a Ph.D. in Financial Economics.
 He is a chartered financial analyst (CFA) and a Microsoft Certified professional.
 Outside the academia, he is the principal consultant at Bancrest Global Advisors, a consulting company that provides expert advisory services for business and financial valuations, and business analytics.
 He has published articles in the Journal of Business and Economics,Energy Economics, and Quantitative Finance.
 At Widener, he teaches graduate corporate finance, investment analysis, and financial planning.